Journalist and Author

 Lend a voice to those who have none.

-Embrace a cause some will hate you for then change their minds.
+Embrace a cause some will hate you for.

 Encourage hope, love and understanding in the worst imaginable places for those society condemns."